William “Bill” Helin

 Since 2014 Bill has illustrated over 110 children’s Guided Reading books for Strong Nations in Nanaimo BC.

-Bill is now working part-time doing Indigenous cultural drumming and canoe education presentations at the North Island Wildlife Recovery Center in Errington BC, writing books, spending time with family and learning more about Jehovah’s truth in the Bible.
+Bill is now working part-time doing Indigenous cultural drumming and canoe education presentations at the North Island Wildlife Recovery Center in Errington BC, writing and illustrating books, and spending time with family and friends.